Definition/General

 Epidemiology:

--Major cause of cancer mortality in developing countries
+-Leading cause of cancer death in developing countries.

 Clinical Features